 When your thyroid hormones are out of balance, you have body-wide symptoms that affect your energy, weight, and cardiovascular health.
 Shasta Van Sickle, PA-C and Paul Battle, PA-C, at Remedi Health specializes in precisely determining your hormone levels and offering bioidentical hormone replacement, the treatment you need for an underactive thyroid.
-To learn whether you may need thyroid therapy, call one of the offices in Broomfield and Englewood, Colorado, or book an appointment online.
+To learn whether you may need thyroid therapy, call one of the offices in Golden, Colorado, or book an appointment online.

 The thyroid gland produces hormones that regulate activities throughout your body, including metabolism and growth.
 One hormone produced by the thyroid gland, calcitonin, regulates bone metabolism and calcium absorption.
 But when most people refer to thyroid hormones, they’re talking about two others, T3 and T4.

 T3 and T4 control virtually every part of your body, including your:

 - Heart rate

 The two most common problems affecting the thyroid gland are hypothyroidism and hyperthyroidism.

 What symptoms develop due to hypothyroidism?

 You have hypothyroidism when the gland doesn’t produce enough T3 and T4.
 Hypothyroidism is often caused by an autoimmune disease called Hashimoto’s thyroiditis, treatment for hyperthyroidism, cancer, and certain medications.